Brian Dobson (archaeologist): Education and work

-From 1955 to 1957 he did his National Service in the army, learning Russian at Bodmin and Crail and serving in the Intelligence Corps.
-In 1957-59 he worked at the University of Birmingham as research fellow, there meeting and becoming influenced by the adult education tutor Graham Webster.
-In 1960 Dobson began working as a lecturer in archaeology in the Department of Extra Mural Studies, teaching in the adult education department - a post in which he remained until retirement in 1990.
-In this capacity Dobson organized a series of tours of Hadrian's Wall sites every four years in the 1960s.
+From 1955 to 1957, he did his National Service in the British Army; he learnt Russian at Bodmin and Crail, and served in the Intelligence Corps.
+In 1957 to 1959, he worked at the University of Birmingham as research fellow, where he met and became influenced by the adult education tutor Graham Webster.
+In 1960, Dobson began working as a lecturer in archaeology in the Department of Extra Mural Studies, Durham University - a post in which he remained until retirement in 1990.
+In this capacity Dobson organised a series of tours of Hadrian's Wall sites every four years in the 1960s.
 During these he introduced his students (and others) to many little-known (to the amateur) sites on the wall.
 He worked closely with David Breeze (chief inspector of ancient monuments for historic Scotland and visiting professor at Durham University since 1994) on their joint studies in aspects of Hadrian's Wall and produced one of the most influential texts on the subject, still in print today.
 He undertook a series of excavations in Corbridge in the 1960s and 1970s, and provided an eyewitness account of the discovery of the Corbridge Hoard.
+In 1980, Durham appointed him Reader in Archaeology.

 Dobson served as president of the Society of Antiquaries of Newcastle and of the Architectural and Archaeological Society of Durham and Northumberland.
 He was also a member of several local trusts, including those of Chesters, Corbridge and Maryport museums.
 What gave him particular pleasure was his membership of the Vindolanda Trust from 1996 to 2011.